-PARTICULATE MATTER - A KEY CONCERN
+PARTICULATE MATTER

 Particulate matter (PM) is classified by the size of the particulates in micrograms per cubic metre (μg/m3) - PM10, PM2.5 and PM1.
-This is what we breathe in when exposed to air pollutants and PM has been shown to have a greater impact on health than the gaseous components.
-PM is also an endocrine disrupter, contributing to the development of diseases such as obesity and diabetes mellitus6.
-Other studies have demonstrated that short-term exposure to PM10 is associated with elevated systolic blood pressure in young adults.
-Long-term exposure to PM2.5, PM10 and nitrogen dioxide were also associated with elevated systolic levels as well as diastolic levels7.
+This is what we breathe in when exposed to air pollutants and has been shown to have a greater impact on health than the gaseous components.
+PM is also an endocrine disrupter, contributing to the development of diseases such as obesity and diabetes mellitus.6 Other studies have demonstrated that short-term exposure to PM10 is associated with elevated systolic blood pressure in young adults.
+Long-term exposure to PM2.5, PM10 and nitrogen dioxide were also associated with elevated systolic levels.7

 PM penetrates the respiratory system via inhalation, causing respiratory and cardiovascular diseases, reproductive and central nervous system dysfunctions, and cancer.
 Nitrogen oxide, sulphur dioxide, Volatile Organic Compounds (VOCs), dioxins, and polycyclic aromatic hydrocarbons (PAHs) are all considered air pollutants that are harmful to humans.
 Ozone is also harmful when in high concentrations at ground level, affecting the respiratory and cardiovascular system.
-Carbon monoxide when breathed in at high levels provokes direct poisoning8.
+Carbon monoxide when breathed in at high levels provokes direct poisoning.8

 Air pollution also compromises the ability of the immune system to fight off infection.
 Long-term exposure to persistently high PM2.5 levels weakens the ability of the lungs to clear infections.
-This has been found to make communities more prone to acquire Covid-19.
-Recent reporting indicates an increase of only 1 μg/m3 in PM 2.5, is associated with an 8 per cent increase in the Covid-19 severity and death rate9.

-A study published in 2017 by the European Respiratory Journal found that Australians in the 45-50 year old age group, who lived less than 200m from a main road, had a 50% higher risk of asthma and lowered lung function over a five-year period than those who lived a greater distance from the road10.
-A Californian children's health study found that children growing up within half a kilometre of a busy road suffer a significant loss in lung capacity11.
+A study published in 2017 by the European Respiratory Journal found that Australians in the 45-50 year old age group, who lived less than 200m from a main road, had a 50% higher risk of asthma and lowered lung function over a five-year period than those who lived a greater distance from the road.9 A Californian children's health study found that children growing up within half a kilometre of a busy road suffer a significant loss in lung capacity.10

 The State of Global Air report found that PM2.5 produced by vehicle emissions was responsible for an estimated 1,715 premature deaths in Australia in 2015.
-Other pollutants produced by vehicles was not included in the figures.
-Vulnerable members of the community, including children, the elderly and sick, are disproportionally affected by vehicle emissions12.
+Vulnerable members of the community, including children, the elderly and sick, are disproportionally affected by vehicle emissions.11